altaga/Follow-my-paws/README.md

 <img src = "https://www.mouser.mx/images/microsites/grovekitgalileo.jpg" width = "700">

-The connections that were made were the following.
+The connections that were made, were the following:

 <img src = "https://i.ibb.co/5ryXPNm/Untitled-Sketch-bb.png" width = "700">

-The accelerometer Grove had no problem connecting to the WIO because it already has its Grove entry, which had to hack was the DHT, as it did not have the Grove version DHT.
+The accelerometer included in the Grove package had no problem connecting to the WIO because it already has its Grove adapter, which I had to hack was the DHT, as we did not had the Grove's DHT.

 Accelerometer Grove Version: